Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

-Multiple changes have been brought to the hardware and firmware L1 trigger system.
-A new Fast Tracking reconstruction system (FTK) has been added~\cite{bib:ftk}, and will become operational in the course of 2018.
-The FTK system provides global inner detector (ID) track reconstruction at L1, using lookup tables in associative memory chips for pattern recognition.
-This FPGA-based track fitter performs a fast linear fit and the tracks are made available to the High-Level Trigger system (HLT).
-The FTK will allow the use of tracks at much higher event rates in the HLT than is currently affordable using CPU systems, improving, among others, the tau and the B-physics trigger performances.
-In order to refine the muons and calorimeter-based objects kinematic calculations and to make more sophisticated event selections at L1 (e.g. invariant mass cuts, angular distance between jets, etc.), two FPGA-based processor modules (L1-Topo) have been added to the L1 trigger system, and became fully operational in 2017.
-To communicate with these L1-Topo modules, the central trigger processor (CTP) had to be upgraded.
-In addition, the ASIC-based chips used in Run-1 to digitalize and calibrate the analogue calorimeter signal at L1 (L1CALO) were replaced by a new FPGA-based multi-chip module (nMCM).
-It allowed for a bunch-by-bunch pedestal subtraction that significantly reduced the rate of L1 Jets and $E_T^{miss}$ triggers for a given transverse momentum ($p_T$) threshold, as can be seen in Fig.~\ref{fig:pedestalMet}.
+In order to refine the muon and calorimeter-based object kinematic calculations and to make more sophisticated event selections at L1 (e.g. invariant mass cuts, angular distance between jets, etc.), two FPGA-based processor modules (L1-Topo) have been added to the L1 trigger system, and became fully operational in 2017.
+Consequently, changes to the central trigger processor (CTP) were required (see~\cite{bib:atltriperf2015} for details).
+The improvements made to the CTP and other L1 components allowed for a bunch-by-bunch pedestal subtraction that significantly reduced the rate of L1 jets and missing transverse energy ($E_T^{miss}$) triggers.
 It also linearized the L1 trigger rate as a function of the luminosity and the position of bunches in a train, and improved the bunch-crossing identification.
 Finally, the CTP upgrades allowed to double the number of L1 trigger signatures and bunch-group selections providing more sophisticated trigger chains for very exclusive event topologies.
-The improvements brought to the entire L1 trigger system allowed for a L1 accept rate of 100 kHz, which constitutes approximatively a 30\% increase with respect to the corresponding rate in Run-1, allowing to keep a similar trigger composition, at L1, as in Run-1, despite the dramatic increase in the luminosity and pile-up.
+The improvements brought to the entire L1 trigger system allowed for a L1 accept rate of 100 kHz, which constitutes approximatively a 30\% increase with respect to the corresponding rate in Run-1.
+It also made it possible to keep a similar L1 trigger composition as in Run-1 despite the dramatic increase in the luminosity and pile-up.